SoftwareKater/economics-browser-game/docs/ROADMAP.md

 ### Future

+- Graphql subscriptions for auto updates of e.g. the products page
 - Utility buildings
   - may provide productivity gains for all production sites (e.g. power plant)
   - may provide productivity gains for all habitants (e.g. theater)